telekom/oscake-documentation/docs/running-ort.md

 * *OSCake-Report.oscc*: reporter output in a DSL - [Example](./examples/OSCake-Report.oscc)
 * *zip-File*: flat zip-archive, containing the license-relevant generated or copied files

+> Info: Sections marked with this style refer to instructions on how to run ORT with Docker

 ## Install ORT

 * General information about ORT see https://github.com/telekom/ort